HMS Prince of Wales FAQs

 We strongly advise that anyone who wishes to access the ship is physically fit and is able to manouvre around small enclosed spaces and non-adjustable vertical ladders.

-There are a number of accessible tickets available which will provide the opportunity to get an up close view of the Carrier from the quay-side during the times when the ship is open to visitors.
+There are a number of accessible tickets available which have been allocated which provide the opportunity to get an up close view of the Carrier from the quay-side during the times when the ship is open to visitors.

-There are a number of accessible tickets which will provide a close up view from the quay-side during the ship opening times.
+There are a number of accessible tickets which have been allocated which will provide a close up view from the quay-side during the ship opening times.

 Outside of these ticketed areas, viewing is available the length of Princes Parade.